-The Law Society of Western Australia (the Law Society) is the peak professional association for lawyers in Western Australia.
-Established in 1927, the Law Society is a not-for-profit association dedicated to the representation for its members and the enhancement of the legal profession through leadership and advocacy on law reform, access to justice and the rule of law.
+The Law Society of Western Australia is the peak professional association for lawyers in Western Australia.
+Established in 1927, the Law Society (the Society) is a not-for-profit association dedicated to the representation for its members and the enhancement of the legal profession through leadership and advocacy on law reform, access to justice and the rule of law.